ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

   "compilerOptions": {
     "target": "es2020",
     "module": "es2020",
-    "moduleResolution": "node"
+    "moduleResolution": "node",
+    "sourcemaps": true
   }
 }
 ```

-If you would like to extend / override it, you can do as follows:
+If you would like to extend / override these options:

-1. Create your own _tsconfig.json_
+1. Create your own [_tsconfig.json_](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) with your own `compilerOptions`
     ```json
     {
       "compilerOptions": {